 The fight with Charn, and the use of his special fiery breath to bring Doris and Morris back from Puddle town, took its toll on Gorwen, who started to go all Marty McFly in Back To The Future.
 Luckily, the gang returned with the final pieces of the 3D jigsaw just in time to stop Gorwen fading away and to restore Pelamar to its former glory.
 After obeying all the rules of great kids’ TV – have a scary villain, invent proper peril, and make sure the children solve all the problems – Through The Dragon’s Eye concluded with everyone celebrating over a glass of special Pelamade.

 What of Jenny, Scott and Amanda (Nicola Stewart, Simon Fenton and Marlaine Gordon)?
-They’re zapped back to the playground mural in time to hear the dinner bell ring, and find miniature Veetons in their hands to prove that it was real and they weren’t all just tripping their nuts off on paint fumes.
-Hurray.
+They were zapped back to the playground mural in time to hear the dinner bell ring, and find miniature Veetons in their hands to prove that it was real and they weren’t all just tripping their nuts off on paint fumes.
+Hooray.

-It was a properly fun, immersive story with memorable characters and songs.
-Where else would you hear a ballad sung from the first-person perspective of a swamp?
-You can see why none of us has forgotten it.
-It helped us with our reading, and let us watch a dragon snowball fighting with an Ewok when we were supposed to be in a lesson.
-For that, Look And Read, kids of the eighties are eternally grateful.
+Through the Dragon’s Eye was a triumph.
+A fun, immersive story with memorable characters and songs (where else would you hear a ballad sung from the first-person perspective of a swamp?), it did much more than taught kids to read.
+It thrilled us, gave us a nightmare-fuel villain, and let us watch a dragon snowball fighting with an Ewok when we were technically supposed to be in a lesson.
+The Charn-related therapy bills are forgiven.